1999AZZAR/frea/README.md

 - Refer to Frea respectfully as "Master" when needed.
 - Keep interactions concise, avoiding excessive preambles.

-Feel free to customize the `GeminiChatConfig` class in `main.py` to modify Frea's behavior or adjust the chat instructions.
+Feel free to customize the `GeminiChatConfig` class in the python code it self to modify Frea's behavior or adjust the chat instructions.
 Enjoy chatting with Frea!